 I live in an awesome town.
 I pinch myself quite often that I get to raise my kids here.
 In addition to the nice people, great schools and decent proximity to NYC, one of my favorite things about Westfield is the downtown shopping area.
 It’s filled with great stores ranging from Mom & Pop places like Brummer’s Chocolates (since 1904!) and Bovella’s Pastry Shoppe (they recently made Bruce Springsteen’s life size guitar-shaped birthday cake) to chains like Williams-Sonoma, Gap Kids, and Clare’s (obvs my girls’ favorite mecca of fine accessories!).
 Our town even won a Great American Main Street Award – the only town in New Jersey to have that honor.

 Until recently, our own little flatiron-esque building was left unoccupied after a bank closed it’s doors over 4 years ago.
 It’s a beautiful building in the center of the shopping district and it really was a crime to have it sitting vacant for so long.
 But, good news!
-A week before Christmas, a new Urban Outfitters opened in that spot and I took Lily over to check it out.
-(I apologize in advance for Little Miss Photo Bomb.
-She can’t help herself.)
+A week before Christmas, a new Urban Outfitters opened in that spot and I went to check it out.

 Isn’t the building stunning?